·10 min read

 In general, a data pipeline has three fundamental elements.
 These are source, processing steps, and destination.

-Source can be any data producer such as a mobile app, a web application etc. In our case, the source will be our mobile application, which is already developed in the previous blog post “Send React Native Logs to Serverless Kafka”.
+Source can be any data producer such as a mobile app, a web application, etc. In our case, the source will be our mobile application, which is already developed in the previous blog post “Send React Native Logs to Serverless Kafka”.

 Processing steps are serverless Kafka and Apache Spark for collecting and streaming logs.

-In this scenario, our destination will be Cassandra database.
+In this scenario, our destination will be the Cassandra database.
 However, the destination can be anything such as a monitoring tool, or any data warehouse.

 In summary, we will develop a simple data pipeline, which consists of serverless Kafka, Apache Spark, and Cassandra.
 The steps of the flow will be as following: